-In May 2009, the BC Nurses' Union launched the BCNU Campaign Bus, a new community and member outreach vehicle.

-Purchasing the bus to facilitate outreach and community service had its origin in former President Debra McPherson's visit to the Massachusetts Nurses Association (MNA) while she was studying at Harvard University.
+In May 2009, the BC Nurses' Union launched a new community and member outreach vehicle, known as the BCNU campaign bus.
+Purchasing the bus for community service has its origin in former President Debra McPherson's visit to the Massachusetts Nurses' Association (MNA) while she was studying at Harvard University.
 The MNA had a similar vehicle which had proven to be a very successful outreach tool.

-Since the BCNU Campaign Bus hit the road in May 2009, hundreds of worksites and communities across British Columbia have been visited.
-Literally thousands have seen the BCNU Campaign Bus as a moving billboard around the province.
-Community representatives of every stripe have connected with nurses at the BCNU Campaign Bus in various events.

-The bus is a visible symbol of the union's commitment to our patients and their communities.

-Since the BCNU Campaign Bus first rolled onto the road it has also served as an important way for the union's leadership around the province to reach out to BCNU members and potential new members.
+Hundreds of worksites and communities across British Columbia have been visited since the BCNU campaign bus hit the road.
+Thousands of people have seen the BCNU campaign bus as a moving billboard when it drives around the province.
+Community representatives of every stripe have connected with nurses who have volunteered at the BCNU campaign bus during various events.
+The bus also served as an important way for the union's leadership to reach out to BCNU members and potential new members.